gc-cloud/E71Project/README.md

 > 4) View Question/Answer Bank

-> The rationale for this selection is that these 4 PBIS consist of setting up the framework, setting up the initial styling of site, and adding basic functionality for the Q&A
+> The rationale for this selection is that these 4 PBIs consist of setting up the framework, setting up the initial styling of site, and adding basic functionality for the Q&A
 > form so that questions and answers can be added and viewed.
 These items are pivotal to complete early on because of potential technical issues that may come up while
 > setting up the Play Framework, and also because the other important operations such Updating Q&As, Deleting Q&As, creating/printing exams, and authentication will
 > extend these basic functions.
 The total story points for Sprint 1 is estimated to be 151 out of 373 in the total MVP backlog.